Buildings with history

 Sct.
 Hans Church

 Sct.
 Hans Church is a Knights Hospitaller monastery church in red stone in the middle of Odense center, close to Kongens Have and Odense Castle.
+When the church was built, it was located in the

 Photo: Milling Group